FreeBSD manual

 Math Library

-Math::BigInt::Calc.
-This is equivalent to saying:
+called Math::BigInt::Calc.
+The default is equivalent to saying:

 use bigrat lib => 'Calc';